course: Bachelor Seminar Network and Data Security

 |Registration for exam:||Directly with the lecturer|

-The students can find, procure, evaluate and present scientific literature.
+The students can find, procure, evaluate and present scientific literature and document the results in Latex.

 The students will work with selected scientific topics in IT security with relevance to network and data security.

 Please note: attendance cannot be certified separately.
 The results are directly transmitted to the examination office.
-If you have questions to your topic, please contact your assigned supervisor directly.
+If you have questions about your topic, please contact your assigned supervisor directly.

-Written Essay: You can use the template at http://nds.rub.de/teaching/theses/seminar/
+Written Paper: You can use the template at http://nds.rub.de/teaching/theses/seminar/

 The goal of the seminar is the presentation of a scientific publication.
 You can choose from a preselected list of suitable topics.